njaldea/nil-gate/README.md

 ### NOTES: personal suggestions

-- When implementing your own `edgify<T>` traits, avoid converting `T` to something different that is not related to `T`.
+- When implementing your own `portify<T>` traits, avoid converting `T` to something different that is not related to `T`.
     - This will produce weird behavior when defining nodes.
-    - `edgify<T>` is mainly intended for things with indirections like pointer-like objects.
+    - `portify<T>` is mainly intended for things with indirections like pointer-like objects.

 ## Errors